Nicolaus Otto: Earlier patents

 Otto had obtained many patents from several different nations and for several different features.
 When his former manager Gottlieb Daimler wanted to build small engines for transportation Otto showed no interest.
-Daimler left and took Maybach with him.
+Daimler left and took Wilhelm Maybach with him.
 Daimler had no desire to pay royalties to Otto (Deutz AG) and so hired a lawyer to find a solution.
 What the lawyer found was a patent for the concept of a four cycle engine that had been issued to Beau De Rochas, a French engineer, in 1862.
 This resulted in Otto losing one of his patents and allowed Daimler to sell his engines in Germany without paying royalties.
 Neither Otto nor Daimler were aware of the Rochas patent.
 Rochas never built an engine.
 It is likely he could not have done so.

 Several of the inventions that are sometimes mentioned as having preceded the Otto engine, such as Marcus, Barsanti, etc. are for two cycle (two stroke) atmospheric engines which do not compress the fuel charge.
 Otto's atmospheric engine is not the VDI (and other associations) Otto engine type.
 The only significant engines were those from Lenoir.
 His engines were the first to go into serial production.
 Lenoir eventually sold approximately 700 engines.